Leadership and Staff

 Executive Director

 A native of Canton, Ohio, Mark previously served as the Executive Director of Friends of the Blue Ridge Parkway, in Roanoke, Virginia, as well as Vice President of a Christian humanitarian organization, in Forest, Virginia.
-Mark joined FJPM in 2021.
+Mark joined FJPM in 2021 and is responsible for the operations, external relations, and programming within the ministry.
 He holds a Master of Education Degree in Education Administration from Grand Canyon University, as well as a Bachelor of Science Degree in Communications from Liberty University and Secondary Education licensure from the University of Lynchburg.
 Mark and his wife, Nikki, have two sons, Adam and Colton.

 Jeff joined the Forsyth Jail & Prison Ministries team in January of 2019.
 He serves as an ordained minister in the Moravian Church, Southern Province replacing the long-standing service of Chaplain Robert Wolfe after his retirement in 2018.
 Jeff has been serving in the Moravian Church since 1997 and has pastored four congregations during that time.
 He is married to Tracy and they have one daughter, Sarah.